How To Use PowerShell for Active Directory Password Help

 The Policy Configuration File

-I will show you how to use this function for automatically generating passwords for new Active Directory user accounts.
-Just to make things interesting, I want to tie the entire process to the organization’s password policy.
+I will show you how to use this function to generate passwords automatically for new Active Directory user accounts.
+To make things interesting, I want to tie the entire process to the organization’s password policy.

-Tying the password generation process to the password policy presents a challenging because PowerShell has extremely limited access to group policy settings.
-In fact, accessing the password policy from the group policy is not even an option.
+Tying the password generation process to the password policy presents a challenge because PowerShell has limited access to group policy settings (accessing the password policy from the group policy is not even an option).
 While it is theoretically possible to read the password policy from the Windows registry, I have found that doing so tends to be somewhat unreliable, particularly if certain policy elements haven’t been configured.

 The best way that I have found to get around this problem is to use a command-line tool called SecEdit.
 The SecEdit tool allows you to export your machine’s security configuration to a log file.
 Once exported, you can use PowerShell string manipulation techniques to determine the password policy.